sarahemottram/ESEP-Group-2/Sprint 2 Documentation/Yesterday's Weather/Yesterdays Weather Forecast.md

 # Calculation Explanation:
   -----------------------------------------------------------------------
-  Theoretical capacity:            If all members of the team are
+  #Theoretical capacity:            If all members of the team are
                                       available as planned (0 = not
                                       available, 1 = fully available)
   ----------------------------------- -----------------------------------
-  Actual Capacity:              It's the sum of Actual Availability
+  #Actual Capacity:              It's the sum of Actual Availability
                                       of each team member
 -----------------------------------------------------------------------
-  Team Capacity:                   The percentage of Actual Capacity
+  #Team Capacity:                   The percentage of Actual Capacity
 -----------------------------------------------------------------------
-  Assumed Normalized Velocity:    Normalized velocity is calculated
+  #Assumed Normalized Velocity:    Normalized velocity is calculated
                                       as the number of points completed
                                       in a Sprint, divided by the percent team capacity in that Sprint
 -----------------------------------------------------------------------
-  Sprint Buffer:                   The percentage of velocity to be
+  #Sprint Buffer:                   The percentage of velocity to be
                                       reserved for unplanned stories that
                                       come up during the sprint
 -----------------------------------------------------------------------
-  Targeted points:                 The team\'s \"percent capacity\"
+  #Targeted points:                 The team\'s \"percent capacity\"
                                       for the upcoming Sprint is
                                       displayed and the number of points
                                       (excluding buffer) that the team
                                       should bring into the Sprint.
   -----------------------------------------------------------------------

-**\
-\
 **![A white sheet with black text Description automatically generated](./image1.png)**\
-Table.1.
-Showing the availability of team on the regular basis\
+                                                        Table 1.
+Showing the availability of the team on a regular basis\
 \
 **![A screenshot of a
 spreadsheet](./image2.PNG)\
-Table.2.
-Showing the rationale for upcoming Sprint**
+                                                        Table 2.
+Showing the rationale for the upcoming Sprint

 **Targeted points is the Forecast of the number of Story Points deliverable in Sprint 2 based on Yesterday's Weather Forecast.**

-2.  ## Steps for using this Tool:
+2.  #Steps for using this Tool:
 -   Enter the names of each team member in \"Column B."

 -   Enter the fraction of each working day that each team member should